Kyle Kuzma NBA Preview vs. the 76ers

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-We're going to look at Kuzma's prop bets, using stats and trends to help you make good predictions.
+Below, we dig into Kuzma's stats and trends to help you find the most appealing prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.